llinauer/llinauer/README.md

 Interested in AI/ML, Python, Linux, Physics, Mathematics.

-- :book: Currently reading: **Microeconomics** by Robert Pyndick and Daniel Rubinfeld
+- :book: Currently reading: **Deep Reinforcement Learning Hands-On** by Maxim Lapan
 - 👯 I’m looking to collaborate on **Kaggle competitions and open source projects**.

 ## Connect with me on: